iterative/dvc.org/public/static/docs/command-reference/get.md

 ## Example: Compare different versions of data or model

-`dvc get` provides the `--rev` option to specify which version of the repository to download a <abbr>data artifact</abbr> from.
+`dvc get` provides the `--rev` option to specify which [Git revision](https://git-scm.com/docs/revisions) of the repository to download a <abbr>data artifact</abbr> from.
 It also has the `--out` option to specify the location to place the artifact within the workspace.
-Combining these two options allows us to do something we can't achieve with the regular `git checkout` + `dvc checkout` process – see for example the [Get Older Data Version](/doc/get-started/older-versions) chapter of our _Get Started_.
+Combining these two options allows us to do something we can't achieve with the regular `git checkout` + `dvc checkout` process – see for example the
+[Get Older Data Version](/doc/get-started/older-versions) chapter of our _Get Started_.